PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 full explicit runner, update multiplicity-aware accounting without changing the 120 effective-call total, validate sequentially, commit and push only, and do not create or reopen a pull request.

+## Gate-layout orchestration extraction: completed state

+`passes/gate_layout_orchestration.py` now owns a frozen `GateLayoutContext`, the seven-ID `GATE_LAYOUT_REQUIRED_PASS_IDS`, the eight-ID `GATE_LAYOUT_PASS_IDS`, invocation construction, and ordered execution.
+Every build creates one fresh `ModelIRPassStateScope` for the context's ModelIR/layout and shares it across every selected owner.
+The required sequence is built once; full policy prepends mixed-attention cleanup, so the two policy forms cannot silently diverge.

+The historical `_run_gate_layout_pass_cluster` is now a one-call delegate.
+It retains the keyword-only `include_mixed_attention=True` contract, forwards the policy unchanged, and uses one fixed main-model/session-layout/diagnostics context.
+Its only direct caller still passes explicit `False` between SA/PA mirror-PAD propagation and the two-iteration normalization loop.
+The same helper remains the argument-free attention-recovery callback and therefore continues to select the default full policy.

+Architecture accounting imports the eight full-policy IDs.
+Eight direct owner calls moved out of the lowerer and became eight stable IDs, leaving the total at 120 effective ordered calls.
+Existing independent late mixed-attention, PAD, NDHWC-gate, and cost-volume/scatter calls remain direct.
+The previously orchestrated terminal-boundary dual-MUL/CONCAT occurrence remains separately counted.
+The efficiency fixture now exercises the explicit full-policy runner with no layout state and still observes one graph-index refresh.

+Sequential implementation validation completed as follows:

+- focused required/full policies, contracts, delegate, callback, and boundaries:
+  `10 passed in 0.58s`;
+- focused gate, attention-recovery, and ordered architecture:
+  `267 passed in 19.80s`;
+- pass efficiency: `30 passed in 0.58s`;
+- central lowerer core smoke plus TensorFlow-import-blocked optional boundary:
+  `43 passed in 15.46s` (`32` plus `11`).

+No real-model conversion or broad corpus suite ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus exclusions, operation-count tiers, full/reduced policy, runtime order, caller multiplicity, callback wiring, boundaries, shared-scope semantics, and TensorFlow isolation are unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, inventory and characterize the still-inline channel-shuffle/gather cluster and its three independent policy switches before extraction.
+Freeze every caller's keyword form and surrounding boundary, verify whether any callback-driven compositions invoke it, and preserve all full/reduced policy combinations.
+Continue with separate characterization and implementation checkpoints, sequential tests, minimal real-model conversion, commit and push only, and do not create or reopen a pull request.